Mitigation of Climate Change in Agriculture (MICCA) Programme

 Greenhouse gases database now available on FAOSTAT

-A new domain on greenhouse gas (GHG) emissions has just been released on both FAOSTAT and it's new pilot version FAOSTAT3.
+A new domain on greenhouse gas (GHG) emissions has just been released on FAOSTAT.
 This is intended as the first in a range of services aimed at agri-environmental indicators, to help member countries enhance their capacity to identify, assess and report environmental statistics.

 At the 17th Conference of the Parties (COP 17) in Durban last year, countries agreed to report their greenhouse gas emissions at least biennially, starting end of 2014.